severalnines/S9s_cookbooks/cookbooks/README.md

 `only_cc_v2`

-- Accepts only boolean parameter.
+- Accepts boolean parameter.
 Set either *true* or *false*.
 When set to *true*, this means that only ClusterControl version 2 (CCv2) will be installed and setup.
 Setting it to *false* will allow both ClusterControl version 1 and CCv2 will be installed.
 To set this parameter, check the file _attributes/default.rb_ and find the parameter `default['only_cc_v2']`.
 - Default: true (only CCv2)

+`ccsetup_email`

+- Accepts string value.
+Set your desired e-mail address to be used when and during registration of your user after deployment and installation of ClusterControl.
+To set this parameter, check the file _attributes/default.rb_ and find the parameter `default['ccsetup_email']`.
+- Default: admin@clustercontrol.com

 Usage